-When stuck in mud, sand, snow, or ice conditions, DO NOT spin your vehicle's wheels faster than 30 mph (48 km/h) or continuously for longer than 30 seconds without stopping when you are stuck.
+When stuck in mud, sand, snow, or ice conditions, do not spin your vehicle's wheels faster than 30 mph (48 km/h), or for more than 30 seconds continuously, without stopping.

 Refer to "Freeing A Stuck Vehicle" in Section 6 of this manual for additional information.